 Being a frontline children’s social worker is one of the most challenging professions.
 Preparing individuals for that work is a huge responsibility which we take seriously.
 We want great people to take up this challenge, and we’re realistic about what it involves.

 Frontline’s selection process is rigorous and provides applicants with a good awareness of what social work entails.
 This gives Frontline confidence that participants on the programme have a strong understanding of the challenge they are taking on, and are well-equipped to meet this.
-Participants will have more days in practice before qualifying than in any other route into social work.
-They will also benefit from expert supervision throughout the programme.
+You will have more days in practice before qualifying than in any other route into social work.
+You will also benefit from expert supervision throughout the programme.

 As a result of this, more than 90% of participants have successfully completed the first year of the programme and obtained their Postgraduate Diploma in Social Work in each cohort since the programme began in 2013.